oroinc/documentation/backend/entities/partial-indexes.rst

         tags:
             - { name: doctrine.event_listener, event: loadClassMetadata }

-The service removes the options that are not supported in MySQL from the index definition.
+The service removes the options not supported in MySQL from the index definition.